zsmith3/Photo-Manager-Client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+## Project status

+I began attempting to convert the client-side code to Angular, in the hope that it would largely involve refactoring rather than rewriting.
+Shortly after starting, I decided that most of the code would have to be completely re-written, and that the advantages of Angular were not worth the time/effort of doing this.
+I have no intention of continuing work on this branch in the near future, but I shall leave it here.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.